Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Introduction

 In this paper, we consider a new method to estimate the integrated volatility $IV_T=\int_0^T\sigma_s^2ds$ of an It\^o semimartingale whose jump component is given by a stochastic integral with respect to a tempered-stable-like L\'evy process $J$ of unbounded variation.
 To the best of our knowledge, our method, together with \cite{JacodTodorov:2014}, are the only efficient methods to deal with jumps of unbounded variation for semimartingales.
 The idea is natural.
 We simply apply debiasing steps similar to those of \cite{JacodTodorov:2014} to the TRQV of \cite{mancini2009non}.
 To give the heuristics as to why this strategy works, consider a small-time expansion of the truncated moments $\mathbb{E}(X_{h_n}^{2k}{\bf 1}_{\{|X_{h_n}|\leq{}\varepsilon_n\}})$ of a L\'evy process $X_t=bt+\sigma W_{t}+X^j_t$ in the asymptotic regime $h_n, \varepsilon_n\to{}0$ with $\varepsilon_n/\sqrt{h_n}\to\infty$.
 Using a variety of techniques, including a change of probability measure, Fourier-based methods, and small-large jump decompositions, we show the following two expansions:

 for certain constants $c_1,c_2,c_3\neq{}0$ that are explicitly computed.
-The expansions above are the most precise of their type (in terms of number of terms) and are of interest in their own right.
-Based on the first expansion, it is easy to see that the rescaled bias ${\mathbb{E}[h_n^{-1/2}(\wh{C}_{n}(\varepsilon)-\sigma^2T)]}$ satisfies
+Hereafter, {\rm h.o.t.} stands for `higher order terms'.
+The expansions above are the most precise of their type in the literature and are of great interest in their own right.
+Based on the first expansion above, it is easy to see that the rescaled bias ${\mathbb{E}[h_n^{-1/2}(\wh{C}_{n}(\varepsilon)-\sigma^2T)]}$ satisfies

 which suggests the necessity of the condition $h_n^{-1/2}\varepsilon_n^{2-Y} =o(1)$ for a feasible CLT for $\widehat C_n(\varepsilon)$ at the rate $\sqrt{h_n}$.
 However, together with the (necessary) condition $\varepsilon_n/\sqrt{h_n}\to\infty$, this can happen only if $Y<1$, and removal of the first terms in \eqref{e:bias_expansion} is consequently necessary for efficient estimation when jumps are of unbounded variation.
 To that end, note that for any $\zeta>1$,